zhang-wenjun/zhang-wenjun.github.io/_projects/acaplt.md

 title: 'AcaPlt'
 description: A MATLAB package for academic plotting.
 img: assets/img/projects/acaplt.png
-importance: 1
+importance: 2
 ---

+## Installation

+The installation is extremely simple.
+Just download the `AcaPlt.m` file from the GitHub repository and add the directory where it locates into your *Search Path*.

 {% if site.data.repositories.github_repos %}
 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
     {% include repository/repo.html repository="zhang-wenjun/AcaPlt" %}
 </div>
 {% endif %}

-## Installation

-The installation is extremely simple.
-Just download the `AcaPlt.m` file and add the directory where it locates into your *Search Path*.

 ## Usage